Radon and Real Estate Resources

 ASHI Radon Mitigation System Inspection Checklist

 Home inspectors have a new service to offer their home inspection clients; radon mitigation system inspections.
-The tool that makes this possible is the Radon Mitigation System Inspection Checklist, created by the American Society of Home Inspectors (ASHI), in cooperation with the EPA's Indoor Environments Division.
+The tool that makes this possible is the Radon Mitigation System Inspection Checklist, was created by the American Society of Home Inspectors (ASHI) through a cooperative agreement with the EPA's Indoor Environments Division.
 The Checklist promotes radon awareness, testing and mitigation with people who are having their home, or prospective home, inspected.

 With just seven inspection elements, the Checklist takes under 15 minutes to complete.
 Inspectors can easily integrate it into a general home inspection.
 The inspection results indicate whether the home has a mitigation system, and if so, whether the system is active or passive.
 It also encourages the consumer to verify that indoor radon levels are below 4 pCi/L, and to consult a qualified mitigator if the inspection notes any apparent deficiencies.